RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/COM-Server-Configuration/COM-Server-Security-and-Identity.md

 * Read/Write Access in any Data or Document Folders your app uses
 * DCOM permissions (depends on account)

-### Accounts
+### Accounts for the Application Pool
 There are a few accounts that are of note for the purposes of Security:

 #### SYSTEM - Local System
-This is a **full rights** account on the local machine and this is the default that Web Connection creates.
-This is easiest account to use with Web Connection because **it just works** without further configuration.
+This is a **full rights** account on the local machine and this is the default that Web Connection assigns when it creates a new application and configuration script.

+This is easiest account to use with Web Connection because **it just works** without further configuration in most scenarios.
 But it's also **insecure** because it has full rights on the machine and if your application should get compromised this would allow full access to the machine.

 SYSTEM is a built in fixed account and you can't customize permissions for it.
 It's great for quick get up and go, but if you need to customize permissions, use a Custom Account.